jfspps/Data-Structures-and-Algorithms/17_LinkedLists.md

 # Linked lists #

- A linked list a collection of __nodes__ which contain a value (data) known as the __key__ and an address to the next node.
+ A linked list a collection of __nodes__ which contain a value (data) sometimes referred to as the _key_ and an address to the next node.
 Unlike arrays, these have potentially unlimited memory capacity (hardware memory dependent) and are distributed over the heap.
 Linked lists are not stored in the stack.

  The first node or _head node_ (pointer) points to the second node, which contains the first value.
 The head node does not possess a data value but is merely a pointer which resides in the stack.
 Subsequent nodes reside in the heap.